-- A sample of forty-nine (49) disbursements were selected from county funds and determined: - o Twenty-two (22) expenditures totaling \$330,830 were not timely encumbered. - O Nine (9) expenditures totaling \$352,084 had encumbrance dates that were backdated from when the purchase order was signed. - o Five (5) expenditures totaling \$285,388 did not have adequate documentation attached to the purchase order. - One (1) expenditure in the amount of \$49,500 was encumbered without a signed requisition. - One (1) instance in which an employee earned overtime without working more than 40 hours in a week. - One (1) instance in which an employee received a compensatory time payout without documentation or explanation. - One (1) purchase order in the amount of \$21,405 could not be found. - o Two (2) warrants totaling \$58,555 reflected that the 6 month bid materials were purchased from a vendor who was not awarded the bid. - o Four (4) salary expenditures reflected that timesheets are not reviewed prior to preparing payroll expenditures. - O Seven (7) timesheets reflected that hourly employees approve and sign timesheets prior to working total monthly hours. - Five (5) timesheets reflected that employees that typically work a 10-hour shift receive 10 hours of holiday pay on holidays.
+- A sample of thirty-nine (39) disbursements were selected from county funds and determined: - o Five (5) expenditures totaling \$31,208 were not timely encumbered. - o Six (6) expenditures totaling \$136,566 did not have adequate documentation attached to the purchase order. - One (1) expenditure in the amount of \$5,545 was not paid out of the proper account. - Two (2) payroll expenditures had amounts edited after approved by the BOCC and department head.
+These changes were not reviewed and approved by the BOCC or departments. - O Two (2) expenditures totaling \$13,826 had encumbrance dates backdated from when the purchase order was signed. - o Four (4) warrants totaling \$60,702 where 6 month bid materials were purchased from a vendor who was not awarded the bid. - o Six (6) salary expenditures reflected that timesheets are not reviewed prior to preparing payroll expenditures. - o Five (5) timesheets reflected that hourly employees approve and sign timesheets prior to working total monthly hours. - o Two (2) timesheets reflected that employees that typically work a 10-hour shift receive 10 hours of holiday pay on holidays.

-Cause of Condition: Policies and procedures have not been designed and implemented to strengthen internal controls over disbursement and payroll processes and to ensure compliance with state statute.
+Cause of Condition: Policies and procedures have not been designed and implemented to strengthen internal controls over disbursement and payroll and to ensure compliance with state statute.